Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 ### Overview

 The website was designed with a community-based approach in mind.
-It was created with three main objectives in mind:
+It was created with three main objectives:

 - To encourage people to share their favourite recipes with other members